Amperity

 }

 Datafly sends flat payloads by default — Amperity accepts nested objects too, but flat means customers don’t need to write flatten scripts on the Amperity side.
-See the blueprint source for the full mapping.
+The full Amperity field mapping is browsable in the Management UI under the Amperity integration’s blueprint editor.

 Server-side profile enrichment

-When profile_api_key + profile_collection_id are set, the event-processor’s partner enrichment step runs on every event:
+When profile_api_key + profile_collection_id are set, Signal performs partner enrichment on every event:

 Resolve the visitor

 Using the configured linking keys, Signal issues Profile API lookups until one matches.
-Result cached in Redis (15 min positive, 5 min negative) so subsequent events skip the call.
+Successful resolutions are cached server-side so subsequent events skip the call; failed resolutions are dampened to keep partner API traffic bounded.

 Fetch profile attributes